Birla Carbon Scholars

 - Minimum GPA of 3.0

-- Completed online application, sponsoring faculty recommendation letter and full abstract submitted by deadline
+- Completed online application, sponsoring permanent tenure track faculty recommendation letter and full abstract submitted by deadline

 Advantages of becoming a Birla Carbon Scholar